grzesiek-galezowski/tdd-ebook/manuscript/370_Design_smells.md

 }
 ```

 While the implementation is the same, the domain rule is different.
 In such situations, we're not talking about redundancy, but coincidence.
-Also see [Vladimir Khorikov's excellent post about this topic](https://enterprisecraftsmanship.com/posts/dry-damp-unit-tests/)
+Also see [Vladimir Khorikov's excellent post on this topic](https://enterprisecraftsmanship.com/posts/dry-damp-unit-tests/).

+Redundancy in the code is often referred to as "DRY (don't repeat yourself) violation".
+Remember that DRY is about domain rules, not code.

 ### Many mocks

-Sometimes, when writing a Statement I find myself creating many mock objects.
-I don't think there's a good specific number, but the situation I'm looking for is when a fatigue sets in: "oh, ANOTHER mock..?".

-Having many mocks can be a result of several design issues:

-#### Too fine-grained role separation

-can we introduce too many roles?
-Probably.

-For example, we might have a cache class playing three roles: `ItemWriter` for saving items, `ItemReader` for reading items and `ExpiryCheck` for checking if a specific item is expired.
-While I consider striving for more fine-grained roles to be a good idea, if all are used in the same place, we now have to create three mocks for what seems like a consistent set of obligations scattered across three different interfaces.
+So far, I have advertised using mocks in modelling roles in the Statements.
+So, mocking is good, right?
+Well, not exactly.
+Through mock objects, we can see how the class we specify interacts with its context.
+If the interactions are complex, then the Statements will show that.
+This isn't something we should ignore.
+Quite the contrary, the ability to see this problem through our Statements is one of the main reasons we use mocks.

+One of the symptoms of the design issues is that we have too many mocks.
+We can feel the pain either when writing the Statement ("oh no, I need another mock") or when reading ("so many mocks, I can't see where something real happens").

 #### Doing too much